Alternate Titles:

 Hugh Keyte and Andrew Parrott have a lengthy history of this carol following carol # 131 in The New Oxford Book of Carols (Oxford: Oxford University Press, 1992).
 Another excellent history can be found in Ian Bradley's, The Penguin Book of Carols (London: Penguin, 1999), Carol #76.

-Sheet Music from Rev. Charles Lewis Hutchins, Carols Old and Carols New (Boston: Parish Choir, 1916), Carol #429
+New (Boston: Parish Choir, 1916), Carol #429

-MIDI / Noteworthy Composer / PDF
+Noteworthy Composer /

 Music also available at An Online Christmas Songbook

 This [is] taken from popular broad-side carols, [and contains] rather curious legends, of which may have already been observed in the old carol for St. Stephen.
 This ... carol is similar to the old one called "Joyis Fyve."
-[The Ferste Joye As I Zu Telle]
+[The Ferst Joye As I Zu Telle]

-William Henry Husk, Songs of the Nativity (London: John Camden Hotten, 1868):
+Also found in William Henry Husk, Songs of the Nativity.
+London: John Camden Hotten, 1868:

 This is one of the most popular of carols.
 The earliest known version is in a manuscript of the fourteenth century, where it is entitled "Joyes Fyve."
 The version called "The Seven Joys" (the first seven verses that are here given) is, and has been for a very long time past, annually reprinted by the printers of carol-sheets throughout the entire length and breadth of the land.
 The unfortunate poet's difficulty of finding a rhyme for "one" in the first verse had led him to use a rather singular expression; but we may be certain nothing irreverent was intended, and the text as it stands, homely though it be, appeals to the human heart much more forcibly than some modern alterations of it, such as,